funkywaddle/LaravelServices/README.md

 ```

 ## WHAT IT PROVIDES

+Laravel Services provides 2 Artisan commands allowing you to create ServiceProviders and Services through the Artisan CLI.

 It creates 2 directories in your Laravel `app/` directory.
 One is `app/Services` and the other is `app/ServiceProviders`.